 Click below for course descriptions:

-Every position at every level of an organization involves communicating with people.
+Every position at every level of a public accounting firm involves communicating with others.
 Effective communicators know that the key to success is being flexible to your audience, whether it is a one-on-one conversation, or communicating within a group.

-This course examines the importance of effective communication skills when interfacing with clients, colleagues and other key stakeholders.
-Participants will be introduced to a four-quadrant framework of communication styles and have the opportunity to identify and assess their own style.
-In becoming aware of their own personal style and discussing the advantages and limitations of each of the four styles, participants will understand how to adjust their communication approach to more effectively suit individual circumstances.
+This course examines the importance of effective communication skills when interfacing with clients, partners, colleagues, staff, and other key stakeholders.
+Participants will be introduced to a four-quadrant framework of communication styles and will identify and assess their own style.
+In becoming aware of their own personal style and discussing the advantages and limitations of each of the four styles, participants will learn how to successfully adjust their communication approach to their audience.
+This course also shares effective strategies for handling difficult situations and managing difficult conversations.
+Adaptability and versatility in working with others are vital skills for success.

-Individuals with an exceptional ability to persuade are more likely to become successful within their organizations and active members of their communities.
-They are more likely to have their ideas, proposals and projects approved and acted upon.
+Individuals with an exceptional ability to persuade are more likely to get buy-in and cooperation from their clients and teams.
+They are more likely to have their ideas, recommendations, and proposals carried out.
 Persuasion is a powerful communication technique that can enhance dealings with key stakeholders, including boards of directors, executive management, colleagues, customers, suppliers, regulators and investors.

 This course explains the fundamental elements of persuasion.
-It introduces powerful persuasion techniques and focuses on how to use them effectively in oral communication (involving one-on-one settings, small groups, and formal presentations) and in written communication (involving reports, memos and emails).
+It introduces persuasion techniques and, focuses on how to use them effectively in oral communication (involving one-on-one settings, small groups, and formal presentations) and in written communication (involving reports, memos, and emails).

 Every position at every level of an organization involves negotiating with others.
-Accordingly, individuals who have strong negotiating skills will be better equipped to perform effectively in whatever position they hold.
+Accordingly, individuals who have strong negotiating skills are better equipped to perform effectively in whatever position they hold.
+Collaborative negotiations actually strengthen, not weaken, important relationships with key stakeholders, including with management, colleagues, and staff.

 An interview is a meeting at which one person obtains information from another through a series of questions and answers.
 Auditors conduct many interviews during every audit; they conduct them as part of planning an audit, performing fieldwork, and reporting an audit’s results.
 Auditors who understand and follow good interviewing techniques typically obtain more and better information … and they do so more quickly.
 As a result, they help to make their audits more effective and more efficient.